pesho-ivanov/martinus.github.io/_posts/2006-08-02-redesigning-junit-asserts.md

 From time to time I will update this page with progress reports, until I have something that is stable enough to give away.

 * **2006-08-05**: I have started developing this.
-So far I am very happy with it, its a fun project to implement :-) I will probably create a project on sourceforge and opensource it, but I am not sure about the licence.
+So far I am very happy with it, its a fun project to implement :smiley: I will probably create a project on sourceforge and opensource it, but I am not sure about the licence.